Accounts Receivable Financing Definition

 TransX Exports GmBH has received an order to ship 10 containers ($3,000,000) per month for a period of 12 months.
 The importer has agreed to pay once the container reaches its port.
 FYI – The shipment takes 21 days to reach importers port.

 In the above example, instead of financing accounts receivable, Transx Export GmBH has an option to ask for a Letter of Credit.
 By asking this, he can provide 30 to 60 days credit to his buyer.
 By getting a letter of credit, TransX can book revenue straight away and it further reduces the cost.
 However, please be informed such transactions are valid only for Export-Import trade.
 Letter of credit is signed by the buyer’s bank.
 (Risk of fraud LC hold in this transaction)

 Accounts receivable financing is a common practice followed mostly by manufacturers as they are in constant need for working capital because the general payment receivable is between 60 to 90 days where is they have to make payment to their creditor on spot basis (to earn cash discount) or between 30 to 60 days period.

-Opting Banks for accounts receivable financing is cheaper and reliable in comparison to private companies or financing institutions.
+Opting Banks for such financing is cheaper and reliable in comparison to private companies or financing institutions.
 However, if the debtor defaults or dishonors the bill on due date, in case of Banks, we will have to make the payment (in the case – Mr. Benji had to pay banks) but in case of private companies they bare the loss or it is their headache to recover from the debtor and hence they charge higher fees.